macdeath-AA/MPOT-Motion-Priors-and-VAEs/README.md

-# Accelerating Motion Planning via Optimal Transport
+# Guided OT based Motion Planning with VAEs

-This repository implements Motion Planning via Optimal Transport `mpot` in PyTorch.
+This repository improves the [Motion Planning via Optimal Transport (MPOT)](https://github.com/anindex/mpot) framework by replacing GP priors with motion priors based on diffusion models.
+We also address the challenge of high-dimensional optimization by using Variational Auto-Encoders (VAEs) to project the optimization problem into a lower-dimensional latent space.

 The philosophy of `mpot` follows the Monte Carlo methods' argument, i.e., more samples could discover more better modes with high enough initialization variances.
 In other words, within the multi-modal motion planning scope, `mpot` enables better **brute-force** planning with GPU vectorization.
 This enhances robustness against bad local minima, a common issue in optimization-based motion planning.